By Susie Leafe, Director of Reform (UK)

 Encouraged by the Archbishop of York, General Synod voted to reject two amendments to a motion about how we should respond to the general election.

 The first, sought to encourage our prayers for the 'common good' to be in line with that which is "revealed in the Bible and taught by the Church".
-The Archbishop's response to this was, "The became Word made flesh and sadly we are now making it word, word, word".
+The Archbishop's response to this was, "The Word became flesh and sadly we are now making it word, word, word".

 The other urged the government to reduce economic inequality, safeguard he sanctity of life, promote marriage and the family and maintain the fundamental freedom of biblical based speech and the manifestation of the Christian faith.
 The Archbishop of York said that "There were many things there that one wouldn’t want to disagree with really," but it would require too detailed an argument so better to say nothing.